-The purpose of this Ordinance is to:
+The purpose of this chapter is to:

-- A. Ensure that all public swimming pools and water recreation facilities are constructed, operated, and maintained in a manner which does not adversely affect the public health or safety; - B. Set forth the requirements necessary to secure a permit for construction, ownership and operation of a water recreation facility.
+- (a) Ensure that all public swimming pools and water recreation facilities are constructed, operated, and maintained in a manner which does not adversely affect the public health or safety; - (b) Set forth the requirements necessary to secure a permit for construction, ownership and operation of a water recreation facility.
+(Ord.
+07-14.
+Passed 12-18-07.)

-838.03 Administration and enforcement.
+838.03 ADMINISTRATION AND ENFORCEMENT.

-The Director of the Loudoun County Health Department shall administer and enforce this Ordinance.
+The Director of the Loudoun County Health Department shall administer and enforce this chapter.

-838.04 Scope.
+838.04 SCOPE.

-This Ordinance shall apply to all water recreation facilities, as indicated and herein defined.
-This Ordinance applies only to public pools and does not apply to residential pools serving a single family residence.
-Swimming pool facilities, spa pool facilities, and waterpark facilities for which building permits are issued subsequent to the effective date of this Ordinance shall be constructed in accordance with the provisions of the VUSBC, the Loudoun County Fire Prevention Code, the Loudoun County Zoning Code and this Ordinance.
-Whenever any provision of any state code, other County Code, manufacturer's specification or recommendation, or industry standard imposes a greater requirement or a higher standard than is required under this ordinance, compliance with the provision of such state code, other County Code, manufacturer's specification or recommendation, or industry standards shall be required.
-Nothing in this Ordinance shall be held to preclude compliance with the applicable provisions of these codes, standards, specifications and recommendations.
+This chapter shall apply to all water recreation facilities, as indicated and herein defined.
+This chapter applies only to public pools and does not apply to residential pools serving a single family residence.
+Swimming pool facilities, spa pool facilities, and waterpark facilities for which building permits are issued subsequent to the effective date of this chapter shall be constructed in accordance with the provisions of the VUSBC, the Loudoun County Fire Prevention Code, the Loudoun County Zoning Code and this chapter.
+Whenever any provision of any state code, other County Code, manufacturer's specification or recommendation, or industry standard imposes a greater requirement or a higher standard than is required under this chapter, compliance with the provision of such state code, other County Code, manufacturer's specification or recommendation, or industry standards shall be required.
+Nothing in this chapter shall be held to preclude compliance with the applicable provisions of these codes, standards, specifications and recommendations.

-838.05 Definitions.
+838.05 DEFINITIONS.

-For the purposes of this Ordinance, the following words and terms shall have the following meaning, unless the context clearly indicates otherwise.
+For the purposes of this chapter, the following words and terms shall have the following meaning, unless the context clearly indicates otherwise.